Pentagon finalises $7.8 billion in F-35 contracts with Lockheed

 Lockheed's main subcontractors on the program are Northrop Grumman Corp (NOC.N) and Britain's BAE Systems Plc (BAES.L).

-The Pentagon said the price of the B-model that Lockheed is building for the Marine Corps, would drop to $104 million in the seventh group from $109 million in the sixth.
-It said the cost of the C-model variant, which will be able to land and take off from aircraft carriers, would drop to $116 million a jet from $120 million in the sixth lot.
+The Pentagon said the price of the Marine Corps' B-model jet would drop to $104 million under the seventh contract from $109 million in the sixth.
+It said the cost of the C-model plane, which will land and take off from aircraft carriers, would drop to $116 million a jet from $120 million in the sixth lot.

-The contracts also reduce the government's exposure to cost overruns, according to the Pentagon's statement, with Lockheed agreeing to cover any cost overruns.
-The government and Lockheed would share returns on a 20-80 split basis if costs come in below target, it said.
+The Pentagon said the contracts also reduce the government's exposure to cost overruns, with Lockheed agreeing to cover any cost overruns.
+The government and Lockheed would split returns on a 20-80 basis if costs are below target, it said.

-The two sides will share equally the costs of all known retrofits needed for the aircraft, while any newly discovered changes could result in higher contract costs, the Pentagon said.
+The two sides will share equally the costs of all known retrofits needed for the aircraft, but any new discoveries could result in higher contract costs, the Pentagon said.